bheems/neural-art/README.md

-## Faster neural doodle

-This is my try on drawing with neural networks, which is faster than [Alex J. Champandard's version](https://github.com/alexjc/neural-doodle), and similar in quality.
-This approach is based on [neural artistic style method](http://arxiv.org/abs/1508.06576) (L. Gatys), whereas Alex's version uses [CNN+MRF approach](http://arxiv.org/abs/1601.04589) of Chuan Li.
+## Neural Art

+This is based off of Dmitry's version of drawing with neural networks.

-It takes several minutes to redraw `Renoir` example using GPU and it will easily fit in 4GB GPUs.
+It takes a few minutes to redraw the `Renoir` example using GPU, and fits in 4GB GPUs well.
 If you were able to work with [Justin Johnson's code for artistic style](https://github.com/jcjohnson/neural-style) then this code should work for you too.

-You can find even faster version [here](https://github.com/DmitryUlyanov/online-neural-doodle).

-## Requirements
+## Dependencies
 - torch
-- torch.cudnn (optional)
 - [torch-hdf5](https://github.com/deepmind/torch-hdf5)
 - python + numpy + scipy + h5py + sklearn